mohamedhani/k8s_deployment/README.md

 1) AWS role to access these parameter store resources:
    * /jfrog/username
    * /jfrog/password
-   * /k8s/kubeconfig
+2) aws policy to describe eks cluster "task-eks-cluster"
-2) access on the kms key used by encrypt above resources
+2) access on the kms key used by encrypt above parameters

 ## How Run playbook